artsy/eidolon/README.md

 Now that we have the code [downloaded](#downloading-the-code), we can run the app using [Xcode 6](https://developer.apple.com/xcode/downloads/).
 Make sure to open the `Kiosk.xcworkspace` workspace, and not the `Kiosk.xcodeproj` project.
-Currently, the project is compatible with Xcode 6 beta 5.
+Currently, the project is compatible with Xcode 6 only, as it's swift.

 The Artsy API is private, making it difficult for open source developers to run the app.
 Once we integrate networking support, we'll figure out a way to stub